Subject matter limitations in copyright law in Canada: Statutory provisions

 In the United States, the subject matter of copyright has been codified in s.
 102 of the Copyright Act of 1976.
 That provision states in part that copyright does not exist in any idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work.

 In Canada, the Copyright Act does not have a similar provision, but courts have held that similar principles apply.
 In Delrina Corp. v.
 Triolet System Inc., the court explained that copyright does not subsist "in any arrangement, system, scheme, method for doing a particular thing, procedure, process, concept, principle, or discovery, but only in an author's original expression of them."
+See also section 64.1 (a) of the Copyright Act which provides that it is not an infringement of copyright to apply to a useful article features that are dictated solely by a utilitarian function and section 64.1 (d) that it is not an infringement of copyright to use any method or principle of manufacture or construction.

 According to the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), signed by both the United States and Canada, copyright protection extends to expressions and not to ideas, procedures, methods of operation, or mathematical concepts.